MRtrix3/mrtrix3/docs/reference/commands/fixel2voxel.rst

 Description
 -----------

+Fixel data can be reduced to voxel data in a number of ways:

-convert a fixel-based sparse-data image into some form of scalar image.
-This could be: - Some statistic computed across all fixel values within a voxel: mean, sum, product, min, max, absmax, magmax- The number of fixels in each voxel: count- Some measure of crossing-fibre organisation: complexity, sf ('single-fibre')- A 4D directionally-encoded colour image: dec_unit, dec_scaled- A 4D scalar image of fixel values with one 3D volume per fixel: split_data- A 4D image of fixel directions, stored as three 3D volumes per fixel direction: split_dir
+- Some statistic computed across all fixel values within a voxel: mean, sum, product, min, max, absmax, magmax

+- The number of fixels in each voxel: count

+- Some measure of crossing-fibre organisation: complexity, sf ('single-fibre')

+- A 4D directionally-encoded colour image: dec_unit, dec_scaled

+- A 4D scalar image of fixel values with one 3D volume per fixel: split_data

+- A 4D image of fixel directions, stored as three 3D volumes per fixel direction: split_dir

 Options
 -------